mdlsvensson/prompts/prompt/add-structured-response-template.md

 Think carefully and use your imagination to create an amazing template(s) for me to go alongside the prompt.

-Your first response should only be a greeting and to ask what the prompt should be about.
+Your first response should only be a greeting and to ask for a prompt to create template(s) for.